 seqNumIncrement=1

 Editor’s note: Draw example figure here.

-CPRI structure aware mapper
+Use of sequence number

+The sequence number is incremented by one (1) for each sent RoE data packet and the sequence number wraps around every 256*150/CPRI10.numBasicFramesPerPacket sent packets (e.g. if there are 8 BFs per RoE packet the seqNumMaximum is 4800).
+Note that sequence number may be non-zero when RoE header S-flag is set.

+Use of RoE control packets

+There are no associated control packets for the “CPRI10” mapper.
+CPRI structure-aware mapper

-Editor’s note: This is what we called “better” mapper.
+Editor’s note: This is what we call “better” mapper.

-Editor’s note: proposal to require that GSM and other “non-UMTS Chip” antenna carriers are already upsampled to some integer divisible UMTS Chip rate within CPRI traffic before the mapper is applied.
+Editor’s note: Proposal to require that GSM and other “non-UMTS Chip” antenna carriers are already resampled to some integer divisible UMTS Chip rate within CPRI traffic before the mapper is applied.

+Editor’s note: the mapper only concerns how to put bits on wire and what processing is needed for that.
+How the packets are actually handled (e.g. timing wise) is not part of this.

-This subclause defines a structure aware CPRI to RoE mapper.
-The structure aware CPRI mapper looks into the CPRI frame and is able to further divide its content into different components.
-The mapper packetizes a number of CPRI Basic Frames worth of content into a RoE packet payload.
+This subclause defines a structure-aware CPRI to RoE mapper that looks into the CPRI frame and is able to further divide its content into different components.
+The mapper packetizes a number of CPRI Basic Frames worth of I/Q samples/AxC Containers for one AxC into a RoE data packet payload.

 This mapper shall remove the 8B/10B line coding used by CPRI for line rate options 1 to 7.
-The mapper shall also be aware of the start of the radio frame.
+The mapper shall be aware of the start of the radio frame.
 In the context of this mapper and CPRI v6.1 specification the radio frame is the 10ms frame number, which for UTRA-FDD would be aligned with NodeB Frame Number (BFN).

+The RoE header sequence numbers are used i.e. T-flag shall be set to zero (0) for both RoE data and control packets.

-This document names structure aware CPRI mapper as “CPRI11”.
+This document names structure-aware CPRI mapper as “CPRI11”.

+Handling of I/Q payload

-RoE pkt_type 0000112 format (data packet)
+RoE pkt_type 000011b format (data packet)